Labbeti/conette-audio-captioning/README.md

 If you already installed conette for inference, it is **highly recommanded to create another environment** before installing conette for training.

 ### Download external models and data
-This step might take a while (few hours to download and prepare everything depending on your CPU, GPU and SSD/HDD).
+These steps might take a while (few hours to download and prepare everything depending on your CPU, GPU and SSD/HDD).

+First, download the ConvNext, NLTK and spacy models :
 ```bash
 conette-prepare data=none default=true pack_to_hdf=false csum_in_hdf_name=false
 ```

+Then download the 4 datasets used to train CoNeTTE :
 ```bash
 cnext_bl_path="$HOME/.cache/torch/hub/checkpoints/convnext_tiny_465mAP_BL_AC.pth"
 common_args="data.download=true pack_to_hdf=true audio_t=resample_mean_convnext audio_t.pretrain_path=${cnext_bl_path} post_hdf_name=bl pretag=cnext_bl"